StankovicLab/Acoustic-Plotter/README.md

 - added ability to find DPOAE threshold using a criterion or based on noise floor

 V3.1 - 5/26/2023
-- Changed the filter from a butterworth filter to a FIR filter which has temporal properties
+- Changed the filter from a Butterworth filter to a FIR filter which has temporal properties.
-- added a feature to correct for any gain used in the aquisition of ABRs
+- Added a feature to correct for any gain used in the aquisition of ABRs.